In this post, we’ll take an in-depth look at the 11 best mastering compressor & processor plugins, with two free extras!

 11. Brainworx Elysia Alpha Compressor Review

-The Alpha Compressor emulates an analog compressor, endorsed by its creators and coded by Brainworx.
+The Alpha Compressor emulatesan analog compressor, endorsed by its creators and coded by Brainworx.

 At first, the UI can look confusing and off-putting.
 Even so, these are all precise parameters that together make this one of the best mastering compressors there are.
 It is not a versatile compressor, per se, but it does what all mastering compressors claim to do.
 The difference is it does it so elegantly you almost don’t notice it’s there.

-- Frequency Selective Compression: the side-chain knobs in this compressor engage the frequency-oriented compression it was designed to do.
+The side-chain knobs in this compressor engage the frequency-oriented compression it was designed to do.
 This allows the Alpha Compressor to work as a de-esser or as a groove emphasizer, depending on the project’s needs.

-- Feed Forward: This button changes the order of the side-chain.
+This button changes the order of the side-chain.
 Disengaged means side-chaining will act after the compressor.
 Engaged means it will act before the compressor section.
 Each has a different flavor, with Feed-Forward sounding like there is some kind of extra compression applied.

-- Auto Fast: this option is present for both the attack and release parameters individually, on both channels.
+This option is present for both the attack and release parameters individually, on both channels.
 It uses the adjusted parameters set on the bigger knobs and improves their efficiency by going further.
 Attack will now be almost instant, and release will change the envelope curve considerably.
 Perfect for catching high-speed transients and breathing life back into the mix.

-- Warm: This button adds very subtle sound shaping to the compressed signal.
+This button adds very subtle sound shaping to the compressed signal.
 It is a slew rate limiter that adds controlled overtones to the sinewave.
 Brainworx says they decided to make it elusive because of the mastering nature of the plugin.

-- M/S: the Mid/Side processing in the Alpha Compressor stands out for its ability to handle these as unlinked fields.
+The Mid/Side processing in the Alpha Compressor stands out for its ability to handle these as unlinked fields.
 If a mix has a different attack and release, or even tonality on the mid and sides, this plugin can handle it better than any other.
 The result will be an audibly better master every time.

 Character and Sound: